 The display's reflection handling is decent.
 Its matte coating works well against direct, mirror-like reflections; however, it causes a halo effect around bright light sources, making dark-color content hard to see.
 Some reflections are visible when viewing light-color content, but they aren't overly distracting.
 The other displays have the same matte finish.

 The 144Hz FHD panel's accuracy is bad out of the box.
 Its white balance is noticeably off, especially at higher brightness levels.
-The color dE is high mainly because this panel has a narrow color gamut and is incapable of reproducing the highly saturated tones.
+The color dE is high mainly because this panel has a narrow color gamut and can't reproduce highly saturated tones.
 The gamma follows the curve, albeit rather loosely; very dark and very bright scenes look a tad over-darkened, while the rest look over-brightened.

 The 144Hz FHD panel has a poor color gamut, as it doesn't even have full coverage of the commonly used sRGB color space, resulting in washed-out colors when viewing most web content.
 The 165Hz FHD and 240Hz QHD panels have 100% sRGB coverage.
-None of the displays have enough coverage of the wider Adobe RGB and DCI P3 color spaces for color-critical work like print graphics and HDR video production.
+None of the displays provides sufficient coverage of the wider Adobe RGB and DCI-P3 color spaces for color-critical work such as print graphics and HDR video production.

 The HP Victus 16 2024 has a great touchpad.
 It's large enough for most actions; it could be a tad larger, but it's very usable.
 It tracks all movements and gestures well, and there are no issues with palm rejection.
 The surface isn't super smooth, so you might sometimes experience glide stutters, especially when performing actions like dragging and dropping over a long distance.
 You can only click in the bottom half of the touchpad; the buttons work well but are a tad mushy.